The simplest method to track Google Ad campaigns in Hubspot CRM

 The hidden fields that need to be added to your forms are:

-Almost all form-building tools like Wix Forms and Gravity Forms make adding hidden fields simple.
+It's easy to add these hidden fields in most form-building tools (including Hubspot forms, Gravity Forms, Wix Forms, Webflow Forms & more).
 You usually only need to drag and drop a 'hidden' field type into your form.
 Documentation on how to do this in various form-builders can be seen here.

 3. Attributer writes Google Ads data into the hidden fields

-Since the hidden fields are now set up, Attributer will track where your visitors are coming from and when they submit a form on your site, Attributer auto-fills the hidden fields with the values you specified in your UTM parameters.
+With everything set up, Attributer will start to track where your visitors are coming from and when they submit a form on your site, Attributer auto-fills the hidden fields with the values you specified in your UTM parameters.

 As an example, let’s pretend I was a marketer at Dropbox, and a person came to my website from one of my brand campaigns in paid search; Attributer would fill out the hidden fields as follows: